zulip/zulip/templates/zerver/help/configure-desktop-notifications.md

     * If you want desktop notifications only for private messages and @-mentions, check the **Desktop notifications** option under **Private messages and @-mentions**.

-2. Click on the **Save Changes** button at the bottom to save any changes you made to your notification settings.
+2. Click on the **Save changes** button at the bottom to save any changes you made to your notification settings.

 !!! tip ""